 Above - Kingston's waterfront.
 Photo Credit: Tourism Kingston

 Kingston has an active cultural life.
-For a city this size (around 113,000 in the city proper), Kingston has a surprising number of museums, several of which are associated with historic Queen’s University.
+For a city this size (around 113,000 in the city proper), Kingston has a surprising number of museums.
 Kingston seems to attract artists and artisans, judging from the numerous art galleries selling work by people from the city and the surrounding region.
 Nearby Wolfe Island also has an active enclave of resident artists.
 Perhaps it’s the beauty of the surroundings.

 Above: Kingston City Hall.
 Credit: Ontario Travel Secrets